-Are you interested in starting a new career working with technology and electromechanics?
+Are you interested in starting a new career working with technology and electro-mechanics?
 Do you like to work independently and find satisfaction in helping people?
-This course is designed for students wanting to acquire appliance theory and diagnostic skills.
+If you answered yes you should try this program.
+This introductory course in electrical appliances will provide you the foundation you need to enter the appliance field.Â The course is designed for students majoring in the Appliance Repair Program or anyone wanting to acquire appliance theory and diagnostic skills.
 The course focuses on theory and practice in the diagnosis and repair of major brands of washers, dryers, ranges, dishwashers and electrical schematic diagrams.
 You will also learn related information on job safety, shop practices, repair orders, troubleshooting, maintenance, service techniques and computer aided instruction.
+This is part of the Appliance Technician II certificate which is designed for day students.
+Materials covered in lecture will be put into practice in the shop.
 The class meets Monday thru Friday 11:00-11:50am

 If you like working with your hands, this course will give you practical lab experience to take apart and repair electrical appliances.
 You will learn how to use hand tools, power tools, and electrical test equipment correctly, in addition to how to using computers to repair appliances.
 Learn the details about the working parts and electrical parts of appliances, as well as troubleshooting, estimating and proper repair procedures.
 Beginning students work in teams in the lab with an advanced student.
 Students learn by working on up-to-date appliance projects in an industry setting using the latest technology and test equipment. Ã‚The class meets Monday thru Friday 8:00-10:50am.

-Appli 23 Section 2943 Basic Refrigeration Tech I 3 Units This is an introductory course designed for students in the Appliance Program or anyone wanting to acquire basic refrigeration theory and diagnostic skills.
-Basic refrigeration principles and electrical circuits will be covered.
-EPA materials will be taught and universal certification testing will be provided.
-Servicing of compressor type units and troubleshooting electrical circuits are the major content of this course.
-Special emphasis will be given to understanding the mechanical systems and electrical parts of refrigeration system.
+Are you interested in starting a new career working with technology and refrigeration products?
+Do you like to work independently and find satisfaction in helping people?
+This course is designed for students wanting to acquire refrigeration theory and develop diagnostic skills.
+You will learn how to repair high tech refrigeration units using the latest technology and computer simulation.
+EPA materials will be presented and universal certification testing will be provided.
+Servicing of standard type compressors systems, variable speed compressors and troubleshooting electrical/electronic circuits are the major content of this course.
+Special emphasis will be given to understanding new mechanical systems and electronic parts used in today’s modern refrigeration systems.
 Proper use of test equipment will be covered in troubleshooting and diagnosing of refrigeration units.
+Material that is covered in the lecture will be put into practice in the accompanying lab / shop practice class.
 This is part of the Appliance Technician I certificate which is designed for evening students.
 The class meets Tuesday 6:00-8:50pm.

 This course will provide you with hands on experience working on refrigeration products.
 This is an introductory course designed for students in the Appliance Program or anyone wanting to acquire basic refrigeration repair and diagnostic skills.
 You learn in a shop environment working on domestic refrigerators, repairing sealed systems, using brazing tools and refrigeration test equipment.
 The course includes servicing compressor type units and troubleshooting electrical circuits.
+Proper handling of refrigerants and safety practices are also covered.
+Beginning students work in teams in the lab with an advanced student.
 This is part of the Appliance Technician I certificate which is designed for evening students.
 The class meets Thursday 6:00-8:50pm.